-Estimate the cost of each type of building material that you'll need.
-Use your building plans to determine the amount of lumber, concrete and other items needed to complete the foundation, frame and roof.
-Afterward, determine interior square footage by multiplying the length times the width of each room to properly order flooring, cabinetry and paint.
+It is essential to estimate the retail cost of each type of building material you need because some materials may not be available at wholesale pricing and some may be more efficient to buy at your local hardware store at retail.
+You can use your building plans to determine the amount of lumber, concrete, shingles and other items needed to complete the foundation, frame and roof of your new house.
+Determining interior square footage is quickly done by multiplying the length times the width of each room to accurately order flooring, cabinetry and paint.

 - Ask the building contractors, architects or other professionals who are helping you to build your home to check into wholesale sources and prices for you.
 They might work with wholesalers that are willing to match the prices you find.

 - Avoid having materials delivered to the construction site too far ahead of schedule.
 The longer the materials sit, the more vulnerable they become to the elements and theft.

 - Tips for Home Construction on a Budget

 - How to Make Your Home Look Great for the Home Appraiser